brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

     **Arguments**

         * ``d`` : number of dimensions for array nodes.
-        * ``f`` : a function whose untyped arguments are the other model nodes upon which this one depends.
+        * ``f`` : function whose untyped arguments are the other model nodes upon which this one depends.
 The function may contain any valid **julia** expression or code block.
 It will be saved in the ``eval`` field of the constructed logical node and should return a value in the same type as and with which to update the node's ``value`` field.
-        * ``monitor`` : a boolean indicating whether all elements are monitored, or a vector of element-wise indices of elements to monitor.
+        * ``monitor`` : boolean indicating whether all elements are monitored, or vector of element-wise indices of elements to monitor.

     **Value**